Ian Greatbatch PhD – Editor-in-Chief

 Elizabeth has worked with Texas Task Force 1 – Urban Search and Rescue since 2008, and participates in several disciplines of Search/Rescue, specifically Urban Search and Rescue, Swift water Rescue and Wide Area Search.She is also a member of the Hillsboro All Hazards Incident Management Team.
 She is an EMT-Basic.
 Elizabeth has worked for both the Center for Biosecurity and Public Health Preparedness and the National Center for Emergency Medical Preparedness and Response as a training coordinator and course instructor.
 She has designed and taught courses at the University of Texas School of Public health including Disaster Epidemiology and Health of Displaced Populations.

-Robert has served as a JSAR webmaster & journal developer since 2016.
+Robert has served JSAR since 2016.
 He has academic as well as maritime experiences, with special interest in maritime SAR, having trained in various marine safety groups globally.
-He currently helping create the nation water safety plan in the US, and has developed project concepts to contribute to the water SAR community, such as this maritime SAR bibliography, study guides for boat crew tasks, visual quick-reference specification guides and presentations for rescue boats, and research papers (open to co-authorship).
+He currently helping create the nation water safety plan in the US, and has developed project concepts to contribute to the global water rescue community, such as boat crew study guides, visual quick-reference boat specifications, a SAR bibliography, and research articles.
 He has 20 publications, mostly on metadata and knowledge modeling.
-He holds a merchant mariner credential (USA), and a personal watercraft rescue operator cert.
-(EU).
-Employment and volunteer experience includes roles as boat crew and small-boat operator.
-Training was via auxiliary coast guard, lifeboat groups, and professional courses.
-His international experience gives him working knowledge of marine SAR systems and training practices in various nations.
-Currently, he is seeking opportunities worldwide to join a maritime SAR team or org., toward a life serving on rescue boats or offices.
+He holds a merchant mariner credential (USA), and past personal watercraft rescue operator cert (EU).
+Employment and volunteer experience includes boat crew and small-boat operator service.
+His training in coast guards, lifeboat groups, and professional courses, gives him international experience and knowledge of various SAR systems and training schemes.
+He is open to collaborative partnerships.
+He is actively seeking opportunities, worldwide, to join a maritime SAR team or org., toward a life serving on rescueboats and in SAR offices.